-All updated home AC units use R410a, also known as Puron.
+All updated home AC units in Grand Island uses R410a, also known as Puron.
 But this refrigerant will subsequently no longer be made.
-This is because of a continued attention on lowering compounds known to impact the environment.
+This is because of a continued attention on lowering compounds known to negatively impact the environment.

 To learn the “why” behind AC rules, it’s useful to put it into perspective.
 Two-thirds of the 128.5 million residences in the U.S. have cooling systems, according to the U.S. Department of Energy.